 From Neutrality to War: The United States and Europe, 1921–1941

-How did Americans' disillusionment with World War I help to shape U.S. foreign policy during the 1920s?
+How did Americans' disillusionment with World War I shape U.S. foreign policy during the 1920s?

 Did the neutrality laws of the 1930s represent an effective U.S. response to world affairs?

-Which side offered the better approach to U.S. foreign relations—the "internationalists" or the "isolationists"?
+Which side offered a more convincing argument: the "internationalists" or the "isolationists"?

 Explain the "Merchants of Death" thesis and how it shaped the U.S. approach to neutrality.

-Identify the major events of European history between 1935 and 1941, and how they shaped the debate over U.S. neutrality.
+Organize the location and chronology of major events between 1935 and 1941 and evaluate how they shaped the debate over U.S. neutrality.

-Assess the strengths and weaknesses of the "internationalist" and "isolationist" positions, and advance an argument as to which was the better approach.
+Assess the strengths and weaknesses of the "internationalist" and "isolationist" positions regarding U.S. policy at the outset of WWII.